Teotihuacan Mexico: Magical Town and Pyramids

 The garden near the archaeological city gathers on a surface of 4 hectares a magnificent sample of the xerophilous flora of the arid Mexica areas, such as different magueys, palms, cat’s claws, biznagas, and many other species.

-The zoo is located on the road to the town of Tulancingo in Hidalgo, and the animals live in total freedom.
+The zoo is on the road to Tulancingo in Hidalgo, and the animals live completely free.

 Teotihuacan Mexico handicrafts and food